Critical Times

 September 2021: 24-hour online Workshop "For One Day Only: Law, Space, Matter"

-The Critical Times project is a collaboration between the following partner institutions:
+The Critical Times series is a network-based collaboration led by:

 - Institute for Interdisciplinary Legal Studies – lucernaiuris

-- Centre for Law, Arts & Humanities at The Australian National University
+- Centre for Law, Arts & Humanities, The Australian National University

 Contact